 4. Manage growing, changing networks

 With technology innovation and the rise in connected devices, today's IT environments are growing in size.
-The number of IoT connected devices is projected to reach 30.9 billion by 2025, a much larger increase than the 13.8 billion expected for 2021 per a study done by Statista.
+According to a study done by IoT Analytics, the number of IoT connected devices is projected to exceed 29 billion by 2027.
 Whether that's internet-enabled sensors, wireless devices, or cloud technologies, all this equipment needs to be monitored continuously for major fluctuations and suspicious activity.

 5. Identify security threats

 A network monitoring tool can provide that first level of security.
 The biggest benefit you get is a picture of what "normal" performance looks like for your organization, making it easy to spot anything out of the ordinary—whether that's a spike in traffic levels or an unfamiliar device that's connected to your network.
+For instance, Audatex uses network monitoring to provide a “general health snapshot” of its networks to serve as a point of comparison.
 By drilling in to figure out when and on what device an event occurred, you're able to take a proactive approach to network security.

 6. Justify equipment upgrades